-In addition, hotlines and data systems were set up quickly, but humanitarian organisations soon began to feel overwhelmed by the high number of incoming calls and requests, which most of the organisations were not accustomed to from other humanitarian crises.
+Many organisations were forced to admit that their data systems were not fit for purpose to feel overwhelmed by the high number of incoming calls and requests, which most of the organisations were not accustomed to from other humanitarian crises.
 Interviewees confirmed that feedback mechanisms, in theory, could be used for claiming data subject rights but, apart from Ukraine, it has rarely been observed thus far.
 In Ukraine, affected people did raise concerns, and many organisations were forced to admit that their data systems were not fit for purpose.
 While processes and systems are, in theory, legally compliant, they fail the operational reality check to respond to people's rights.
 This raises practical and ethical questions around the humanitarian system's ability and willingness to start operationalising and tackling uncomfortable accountability questions.